terryyin/lizard/README.rst

 Change Logs
 -----------
 -  2015.01.09 Add C preprocessor back by -Ecpre. it will ignore all the #else branch in the C/C++ code.
+-  2015.01.07 pass test for linux kernal and other popular open source C/C++ code.
 -  2014.04.07 Remove option -e (display function end line), and make it default
 -  2014.04.06 Remove option -d (ignore duplicated content), and make it default
 -  2014.04.06 Remove option -p (no preprocessor count), and a '#if' will always be counted in cyclomatic complexity